csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 _description: _

-This is how large each channel of a pixels is, ofPixels objects that store pixel data as unsigned char are smaller than  ofPixels objects that store pixel data as floats.
+This is how large in bits each channel of a pixel is.
-This returns bit, not bytes, so you'll probably see ofPixels<float> as 32 and ofPixels<unsigned char> as 8.